List of New Avengers story arcs: The Sentry (Issues #7-10)

 Captain America and Iron Man try to discover the origins of the Sentry, a man shrouded in mystery, who saved their lives many times during the outbreak on the Raft.
 He was a voluntary prisoner distraught for killing his wife, even though she appears to be alive and well.

-Meanwhile, Spider-Man, Spider-Woman, Luke Cage, and Wolverine track down The Wrecker and, after a dangerous battle, they manage to subdue him.
-After it is revealed that he has been manipulated by his Void persona and the deceased Mastermind, the Sentry's mental problems are cured, though he still cannot handle the stress of his arch-foe's manipulation.
+Meanwhile, Spider-Man, Spider-Woman, Luke Cage, and Wolverine track down the Wrecker and, after a dangerous battle, they manage to subdue him.
+After it is revealed that he has been manipulated by his Void persona and the deceased Mastermind, Sentry's mental problems are cured, though he still cannot handle the stress of his arch-foe's manipulation.
 Emma Frost helps Sentry to unlock the mental blocks placed on his memories and powers, and he joins the new Avengers to regain his original heroic status, in spite of his memories being out from his grasp.

 This story arc reveals the existence of the Illuminati, a covert association of six of the world's most influential super-heroes.
 The members include Iron Man, Fantastic Four leader Reed Richards, Atlantean monarch Namor, X-Men founder Charles Xavier, mystic arts master Doctor Strange, and Black Bolt, leader of the Inhumans.

 Ronin (Issues #11-13)

 With Wolverine busy, the team requires a member with experience in confronting the Hand.
 Captain America asks Matt Murdock, who recommends Ronin, his former lover and enemy Maya Lopez (previously known as Echo).
 She joins the team on an expedition to Japan to seize the Silver Samurai.
 Ronin has not spent much time with the team since, having remained in Japan to monitor the Hand.
-The Sentry still suffers from his own identity problems, giving him "good days and bad days".
+Sentry still suffers from his own identity problems, giving him "good days and bad days".